 Posterior Lumbar Interbody Fusion (PLIF)

-What are the Conditions for Posterior Lumbar Interbody Fusion (PLIF)?
+What Conditions Does Posterior Lumbar Interbody Fusion (PLIF) Treat?

 What are the Possible Risks and Complications of Posterior Lumbar Interbody Fusion (PLIF)?